-No, our trust writer is not going to give you any “guarantees”.
+No, a good trust writer is not going to give you any “guarantees”.
 He has no need to do that.
 This is what trusts are all about.
 It is saying to the government, “We trust each other more than we trust you.”
 It is getting the government out of the picture.
 It is saying that we don’t need the government to protect us.
 In fact, we need to be protected FROM the government.

-I am saying to you, that hundreds of thousands of Canadians, millions of Americans, and people all over the world, have been using this type of trust for decades, for centuries.
+The truth is that hundreds of thousands of Canadians, millions of Americans, and people all over the world, have been using this type of trust for decades, for centuries.
 It will not serve you, dear one, to challenge one of America’s best trust writers to “guarantee” you something.
 He will just walk away and wish you a nice day.
 He will realize you are not ready for this.

 Again, these trusts are set up so ingeniously and so beautifully, that their very design minimizes the chances of problems.
 The design is fabulous, and so if the trust is operated according to the guidelines suggested, and if you are not using the trust in dangerous or questionable activities, then it is extremely unlikely that the assets in it would ever be at risk.
 But the whole point of asset protection is to maximize the security of the assets.
 Thus, the traditional cardinal principle is, “have a different trust for each different asset”.

-Or, if your foundation will be receiving donations, but you don’t care whether the donations will be tax deductible for the donors, then too, the natural law trust would be superior.
+Or, if your foundation will be receiving donations, but you don’t care whether the donations will be tax deductible for the donors, then too, the Natural Law Trust would be superior.

 The bylaws of the trust are in the indenture, in the corpus of it.
 They’re not termed “bylaws”, but that’s basically what they are.
 Shares of the trust are called “units”.
 These are all explained in the indenture and in the manual.
 However, the trust is not properly called a “corporation”.
 A corporation is a public entity that is generally statutory.
 That’s why these trusts are sometimes called “unincorporated business organizations”.

 Absolutely.
 That’s the whole purpose of it.
 If there were no ongoing process and growth, expansion, then it would just be a dormant entity and have little or no purpose.
 Most users of these trusts add documents to the trust on an ongoing basis, recording every significant transaction in a 3-ring paper binder notebook and in the computer files.
 Guidelines for all this are included in the indenture and in the manual that come with the trust.

-Q: Can one trust have the money in several different banks or will we have to divide the money up into different banks and have a trust for each bank?
+Can one trust have the money in several different banks or will we have to divide the money up into different banks and have a trust for each bank?
 (FDIC has been bankrupt since 2008 and is no protection)